-- i) amortized cost: or - ii) FVTPL, if the Company has made an irrevocable election at the time of recognition, or when required (for items such as instruments held for trading or derivatives).
+- iii) amortized cost; or - iv) FVTPL, if the Company has made an irrevocable election at the time of recognition, or when required (for items such as instruments held for trading or derivatives).

 The Company reclassifies financial assets when and only when its business model for managing those assets changes.
 Financial liabilities are not reclassified.